A frequently asked question (FAQ) that I hear very often from people is “ Why can’t I ride on a rollercoaster? ”

 If that sort of thing [genetic motion sensitivity] runs in our family, it may be that we can’t completely resolve the discomfort but we can learn how to live with it in a way that doesn’t impair our life, a way that allows us to live a full and active life with tools and strategies to manage our symptoms.

-But recently I’ve had a run of new patients who came to me – young women in their 30s and 40s – and their only complaint was that they couldn’t ride on rollercoasters with their young sons.
+But recently I’ve had a run of new patients who came to me – young women in their 30s and 40s – and their only complaint they say to me is ” Why can’t I ride on a rollercoaster with my young sons ?.”
 When I did a vestibular evaluation for them, it turned out they had BPPV which is the most common vestibular cause of vertigo.

 Now keep in mind they weren’t complaining of any vertigo or any balance problems.
 Their only symptom was not being able to ride the rollercoaster.